 - 2/3 C. granulated white sugar

 - 3 eggs

-Remove hot cast iron skillet from oven.
-Drop in 2 Tbsp. butter (use bacon fat if you have it) and swirl around, rub up sides.
+- Remove hot cast iron skillet from oven.
+Drop in 2 Tbsp. bacon grease and swirl around, rub up sides.

 - Pour in cornbread mixture.